 Additionally, some packages are marked as Essential since they are absolutely necessary for the proper functioning of the system.
 The package management tools will refuse to remove these.

 A virtual package is a generic name that applies to any one of a group of packages, all of which provide similar basic functionality.
-For example, both the tin and trn programs are news readers, and should therefore satisfy any dependency of a program that required a news reader on a system, in order to work or to be useful.
-They are therefore both said to provide the "virtual package" called news-reader.
+For example, both the konqueror and firefox-esr programs are web browsers, and should therefore satisfy any dependency of a program that requires a web browser on a system, in order to work or to be useful.
+They are therefore both said to provide the "virtual package" called www-browser.

-Similarly, smail and sendmail both provide the functionality of a mail transport agent.
-They are therefore said to provide the virtual package, "mail transport agent".
-If either one is installed, then any program depending on the installation of a mail-transport-agent will be satisfied by the existence of this virtual package.
+Similarly, exim4 and sendmail both provide the functionality of a mail transport agent.
+They are therefore said to provide the virtual package "mail-transport-agent".
+If either one is installed, then any program depending on the installation of a mail-transport-agent will be satisfied by the presence of this virtual package.